artscorestudio/APYDataGridBundle/Resources/doc/grid_configuration/grid_response.md

-Grid Response helper
+Grid Response Helper
 ====================

-The getGridResponse method is an helper which manage the redirection, export and the rendering of the grid.
+The `getGridResponse` method is an helper which manage the redirection, export and the rendering of the grid.

 For the rendering, the grid data is automatically passed to the parameters of the view with the identifier `grid`.

 ## Usage